djpain/simple-go-web-app/README.md

 ## Introduction
 Welcome to the simple go web app!
 Theres a couple of things you will need to do before you can deploy this application.
+Inspiration for this came from https://github.com/grisha/hello-go-ecs-terraform

 ## prerequisites